Red Ahead: Red Line South Reconstruction Project

+On May 19, 2013, at 2 a.m., the Dan Ryan branch closed as part of the Red Line South Reconstruction project, which cost $425 million.
+Track conditions were causing Red Line riders to experience longer travel times, crowded trains and unreliable service.
+The tracks had extensive repairs which were able to be completed over a five-month period with full closure, as opposed to a four year schedule if construction was limited to weekends only.
+This project improved commute time, faster rides, and the overall passenger experience.
+As part of the project, the Garfield, 63rd, and 87th stations were renovated and equipped with an elevator, making all Dan Ryan branch stations into ADA (Americans with Disabilities Act) compliance.
+During the closure, Red Line trains were rerouted on the South Side Elevated to Ashland/63rd, while all Green Line trains went to Cottage Grove.
+A free shuttle bus system was implemented from Garfield to the Dan Ryan stations south of 63rd Street and from Roosevelt to Cermak-Chinatown.
+The newly reconstructed Dan Ryan branch and the nine stations reopened on October 20, 2013 at 4 a.m.

+Red Line Extension Project

 Since 2006, proposals have been underway to extend the Red Line south from 95th Street.
 The CTA developed nine different proposed routes, one of which includes routing the Red Line down the median of the Bishop Ford Freeway and another in the median of Interstate 57.
 During an alternatives analysis meeting on April 11, 2007, CTA narrowed further study down to five possible routes, two for bus rapid transit and three for heavy rail (rapid) transit.
 The two bus routes would travel south from the 95th/Dan Ryan terminal either down Halsted Street or Michigan Avenue, while the heavy rail routes left for consideration were the Halsted and Michigan corridors (either underground or elevated) as well as the Union Pacific Railroad corridor (elevated or trench), which would traverse southeastward toward the South Shore Line.
-In October 2008, the CTA commissioned a $150,000-study of an extension due south to 130th/Stony Island in the community area of Riverdale.
+In October 2008, the CTA commissioned a $150,000-study of an extension due south from 95th Street to 130th Street in the community area of Riverdale.

-Extension finalization

-In January 2018, the CTA finalized the route plan.
-The extension consists of elevated tracks from 95th Street to 119th Street, meaning that the 103rd, 111th, and Michigan stations would be elevated.
-The 130th station would be at-grade, making it the Red Line's only at-grade station.
-In August 2022, the Red Line Extension advanced to the Federal Funding Phase.
-In December 2022, City Council approved the creation of a district that will send nearly $1 billion in tax revenue over the next few decades to extend the Red Line south of 95th Street, a major step toward completing the project after a half-century of false starts.
-President Biden’s proposed 2024 budget includes 350M in federal funding for the red line extension project.